 The use of derivatives is an integral part of the principal policy and they make a significant contribution to the realisation of the investment objective.
-The derivatives' contributions to the Sub-Fund's performance are the following, in descending orders from the highest to the lowest: equity derivatives (long positions, "long/short" and "short only"), currency derivatives (long position, "long/short" and "short only"), "fixed income arbitrage" and "short only" bonds, volatility derivatives, dividend derivatives, commodity derivatives, interest rate derivatives.
+The derivatives' contributions to the Sub-Fund's performance are the following, in descending orders from the highest to the lowest: equity derivatives (long positions, "long/short" and "short only"), currency derivatives (long position, "long/short" and "short only"), currency derivatives (long position, dividend derivatives, commodity derivatives, interest rate derivatives.